William Sandford: Legacy

 Sandford was associated with the growth of the township of Lithgow.
 The area between Railway Parade and Read Street, bounded by Roy Street and the laneway behind John Street was subdivided by Sandford for housing in 1897 and, in 1902, Spooner and Harley Streets were added.
 Roy, Clarice and John Streets are named after Sandford's children.
 Sandford Avenue in Lithgow is named after him.
 The continuation of Main Street, west of the Great Western Highway is Caroline Avenue, likely named after Caroline Sandford, his wife.

 Sandford Street in Mitchell, an industrial suburb of Canberra—the streets of which are named after Australian industrialists—is named after him, as is the Sandford Street light rail stop.

 Photograph of part of the portrait, painted by Norman Carter.

 Sandford's life-size portrait—painted by Norman St Clair Carter, paid from funds raised by public subscription in 1908—has a chequered history.
 It hung for 30 years in the Art Gallery in Sydney, until his daughter was requested to take it away in 1938.
 It then hung at the Chamber of Manufacturers until 1951, when it moved to the Sydney boardroom of John Lysaght Australia.
 Presumably when that company was taken over by BHP, it moved to the offices of the Port Kembla steelworks (now BlueScope).

-William Sandford was, in many ways, a very unusual person; an industrialist who felt more at home with nature; a capitalist just as concerned for his workers' wages as his own personal fortune; a businessman comfortable with a Labor government and state ownership of industry; someone wracked by self doubt and inner turmoil, but who was well respected and liked, almost universally; someone honourable but still capable of deceit on occasion; someone proud of his ability to recruit talented, knowledgeable, and loyal people, but who became obsessive about retaining personal control, and a visionary who lacked confidence in ultimate success but nonetheless pursued it, almost to the point of self destruction.
+William Sandford was an enigma; an industrialist who felt more at home with nature; a capitalist just as concerned for his workers' wages as his own personal fortune; a businessman comfortable with a Labor government and state ownership of industry; someone wracked by self doubt and inner turmoil, but who was well respected and liked, almost universally; someone honourable but still capable of deceit on occasion; someone proud of his ability to recruit talented, knowledgeable, and loyal people, but who became obsessive over retaining personal control, and a visionary who lacked confidence but nonetheless pursued it, almost to the point of self destruction.